Decathlon/tzatziki/tzatziki-spring-jpa/README.md

   | 1  | Darth     | Vader    |

 # or alternatively
-Given that the Users entities will contain:
+Given that the User entities will contain:
   """
   - id: 1
     firstName: Darth